I. Tinker

 V. Mahanoy

-School authorities authority to regulate off-campus student speech is significantly diminished.
+School officials authority to regulate off-campus student speech is significantly diminished.
 Parents are the normal parties to deal with off-campus speech.
 Exception for serious or severe bullying, harassment targeting particular individuals, or threats aimed at teachers or other students.

 VI.
 Forum Cases